geopm/geopm/tutorial/admin/README.md

 not using GEOPM will have their power cap set to a fixed cap across all nodes.
 The test script XXXX can be used to check whether this setup is working.

 5. Restrict CPU frequency or enforce energy efficient agent
 -----------------------------------------------------------
+In this scenario, the CPU frequency of all jobs will be capped at a specified maximum, but users who request GEOPM using the `geopmlaunch` tool can be allowed to run at higher maximum frequencies when their application is more efficient.
+This is achieved by setting the override environment values such that all GEOPM users must use the energy efficient agent.

+See the test script "setup_override_energy_efficient.sh".
+The test script XXXX can be used to check whether this setup is working.

 6. Restrict power cap or enforce power balancing agent
 ------------------------------------------------------
+In this scenario, the average power of all jobs will be constrained to a specified limit, but users who request GEOPM using the `geopmlaunch` tool can achieve better performance using the power balancer agent while staying under the same average power cap.

+See the test script "setup_override_power_balancer.sh".
+The test script XXXX can be used to check whether this setup is working.

 7. Control location of report and trace file output
 ---------------------------------------------------